knightjoel/amazon-lex-customerservice-workshop/03_AmazonConnectIntegration/Readme.md

 1. In **Step 4: Data storage**, accept the defaults

 1. In **Step 5: Review and create**, review your settings and then select **Create Instance**

+1. It will take a few minutes to setup Amazon Connect.
+Just when you are thinking of going for a coffee, it will tell you **Success!**.
 </p></details>

 ### Claim a phone number for your Amazon Connect instance